 Submit interpreter applications by mail at least three (3) weeks before the date of the court proceeding to:

 U.S. Bankruptcy Court, WDNY

 2 Niagara Square

 Buffalo, NY 14202

-The Bankruptcy Court is not authorized to pay for language interpreters, sign language interpreters or other auxiliary aids and services for Section 341 meetings (meeting of the creditors) as these meetings are not considered court proceedings and are not considered to be instituted by the United States.
+The Bankruptcy Court is not authorized to arrange or pay for language interpreters, sign language interpreters or other auxiliary aids and services for Section 341 meetings (meeting of the creditors) as these meetings are not considered court proceedings and are not considered to be instituted by the United States.